 Use specific language.
-For example, say, 'Eddie, sit on the toilet so you can have a wee'.
-This is clearer than asking your child to 'sit on the toilet', and will help your child understand what to do.
+For example, say, 'Eddie, go in the bathroom and use the toilet".
+Use consistent wording to help your child understand what to do.
 Choose one word to refer to going to the toilet.
 Get everyone in the family to use it.
 For example, always say 'toilet' or whatever your family is comfortable with.
 Teach the student a way of letting teachers and parents know she needs to go to the toilet.
 This could include nonverbal signing or the use of a picture or verbalized words.